Cyclomatic complexity is a measure of how many independent decision paths run through a function. EveryDocumentation Index

 Practical use: pre-release risk triage

-- Cross-reference that list with your changed files to identify which high-complexity functions were modified in the release branch.
+GET /api/v1/query/code-finder/complexity/topto get the top 10 most complex functions across the repository. - Cross-reference that list with your changed files to identify which high-complexity functions were modified in the release branch.

 - Focus manual review time on those functions, or trigger a

-@bugviper full review on the PR.
+@bugviper full reviewon the PR.